 My personal growth is regularly challenged through meditation, facing my fears, and helping others.

 A lover of the creative process, I am currently the executive producer on a newly released Indie film titled Walter starring William H. Macy and Virginia Madsen.
 I’m always looking for new projects and ways to express a passion for life.

 “LIKE” LiveThroughTheHeart.com on Facebook and receive daily inspirations, words of encouragement, and many other messages that spread the word of love and conscious living.

 We sat down over coffee with Jennifer Laurent, author of “Excepts from the Heart of a Mom”, to share stories about her parenting style, and the concepts, principles and philosophies that every parent can apply.

-I define conscious parenting as parenting with awareness.
-It is about taking the necessary steps in your own life that will allow you to be present with your children.
-Conscious parenting opens your heart and mind to truly understand the reasons why you parent the way you do.
-It involves making choices instead of parenting out of habit.
+I define conscious living as living with awareness.
+It is about taking the necessary steps in your own life that will allow you to be thinking about your decisions rather than making them without thought.
+Conscious living opens your heart and mind to truly have a life that we want rather than settling for the one that happens to us.

 TELL US ABOUT YOUR EXPERIENCE AS A CLINICAL SOCIAL WORKER.

 I became a social worker because I wanted to save the world.
 I have always been the type of individual who is sensitive and can feel the pain of others.
 I have always wanted to make a difference in other’s lives and to inspire change.